-This section discusses factors relating to the business of Harvest One that should be considered by both existing and potential investors.
-The information in this section is intended to serve as an overview and should not be considered comprehensive and Harvest One may face additional risks and uncertainties not discussed in this section, or not currently known to us, or that we deem to be immaterial.
+This section discusses factors relating to the business of Harvest One that should be considered by both existing and prospective investors.
+The information in this section is intended to serve as an overview and should not be considered comprehensive, and Harvest One may face additional risks and uncertainties not discussed in this section, or not currently known to the Company, or that the Company deems to be immaterial.
 All risks to Harvest One's business have the potential to influence its operations in a materially adverse manner.